ZoeBKramer/splurty/README.md

 In a separate terminal, change the directory `cd /vagrant/src/splurty`

 Start your server by running `rails server -b 0.0.0.0 -p 3000`

+# Splurty

+### Overview

+A web application, built with Ruby on Rails, that allows users to enter a quote followed by the author.
+The quotes are stored into the database using Postgresql.
+These quotes are then outputted randomly onto the front page.

+### Code Structure